 The results, which comply with the standards set by U.S. Food and Drug Administration and CDC regulations, are highly accurate and take less than a half-second to appear.
 If Emma clears these health checks, the Turning Shield generates a badge which she wears to indicate it’s safe for her to go to class.

 “Turing Shield allows colleges and universities to open with confidence and peace of mind.”

 Should Emma test positive for COVID-19 at a later date, the Turing Shield kicks into gear once again by enabling fast and efficient protocol response.
 Turing Shield’s centralized platform can provide alerts, notifications and overall statistics to assist with protocol response.

 The Turing Shield offers a number of features that make it both easy to use and effective, including:

 - Easy setup featuring a simple “plug and play” design

-- Available in both single-person and multi-person models
+- Available in single-person model

 - Real-time alerts and notifications, covering both on campus and off